blockloop/blockloop.github.io/about.md

 permalink: /about/
 ---

-I write Go code and work at DigitalOcean
+I study philosophy and practice stoicism.
+I think I am a Pyrrhonist, but I'm not sure.